vectara/vectara-ingest/crawlers/CRAWLERS.md

 - `pos_regex` defines one or more (optional) regex expressions defining URLs to match for inclusion
 - `neg_regex` defines one or more (optional) regex expressions defining URLs to match for exclusion
 - `extensions_to_ignore` specifies one or more file extensions that we want to ignore and not index into Vectara.
-- `doc_system` defines the type of documentation system we will crawl for content.
-Currently supported `docusaurus` or `readthedocs`
+- `doc_system` is a text string specifying the document system crawled, and is added to the metadata under "source"
 - `ray_workers` if it exists defines the number of ray workers to use for parallel processing. ray_workers=0 means dont use Ray. ray_workers=-1 means use all cores available.
-Note that ray with docker does not work on Mac M1/M2 machines.
+Note that Ray with docker does not work on Mac M1/M2 machines.

 ### Discourse crawler